harmolipi/connect-four/README.md

 I'd like to continue practicing like this, because I definitely do see TDD as a good strategy to keep on using in the future - especially when tackling more complex projects.

+### Next steps

+I realized that by making some of my methods private, they're untestable.
+I won't do it now, but it looks like that means I should only test the public-facing methods, and let them access the private ones (rather than stubbing).

+Also, I'm sure there are much better ways to check for win conditions, since that feels like it's the most inelegant part of my code.
+Eventually I could come back and look for cleaner ways to do it.

 God bless.

 -Niko Birbilis